Climate and Average Weather Year Round in George Town Cayman Islands

 The month with the fewest muggy days in George Town is February, with 25.4 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in George Town experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.0 months, from October 23 to March 24, with average wind speeds of more than 13.2 miles per hour.
-The windiest day of the year is November 25, with an average hourly wind speed of 15.7 miles per hour.
+The windier part of the year lasts for 5.0 months, from October 24 to March 25, with average wind speeds of more than 13.2 miles per hour.
+The windiest month of the year in George Town is December, with an average hourly wind speed of 15.6 miles per hour.

-The calmer time of year lasts for 7.0 months, from March 24 to October 23.
-The calmest day of the year is September 10, with an average hourly wind speed of 10.7 miles per hour.
+The calmer time of year lasts for 7.0 months, from March 25 to October 24.
+The calmest month of the year in George Town is September, with an average hourly wind speed of 10.9 miles per hour.